Majedul-Hasan/toy-marketplace-client-side/README.md

 ### **Additional information:**

 1. You can use a local or host image anywhere or use pictures from the internet.
-And it's ok if you have the image url, but the image link doesn't work.
+And it's ok if you have the image url, but the image link doesn't work.    ✅
 2. You can use vanilla CSS or any CSS library (Bootstrap, tailwind) you want.
 If you wish, you can use both Bootstrap and react-bootstrap.
-Also, if you want, you can use any tailwind component library such as DaisyUI, etc.
+Also, if you want, you can use any tailwind component library such as DaisyUI, etc.   ✅
-3. Try to host your site on Firebase (Netlify hosting will need some extra configurations)
+3. Try to host your site on Firebase (Netlify hosting will need some extra configurations)    ✅ Firebase
 4. Host your server-side application on Vercel.
-If needed, you can host somewhere else as well.
+If needed, you can host somewhere else as well.  ✅  Vercel
 4. Make Sure you deploy server-side and client-side on the first day.
-If you have any issues with hosting or GitHub push, please join the "Github and deploy" related support session.
+If you have any issues with hosting or GitHub push, please join the "Github and deploy" related support session.  ✅

 <br/>
 <hr/>